DataDink/webtini/README.md

 Similarities to `knockout` and `vue` but smaller and rawer.

+* Minimalistic
+* Conformant
 * Declarative
+* Unobtrusive
 * Modular
-* Conformant
-* Unobtrusive
-* Minimalistic

 > ![WARNING]
-> Nothing is fully documented or tested yet.
+> Nothing is fully tested yet.
 Use at your own risk.

 # Quick Start